SAP-samples/low-code-applications/exercises/rap/exercises/ex2/README.md

    ![Preview](images/107_publish_service_binding_on_prem.png)

-   3. You should see a Fiori elements application like this
+   3. If prompted, sign in with the user and password provided by the instructors.
+You should see a Fiori elements application like this

    ![Fiori elements app](images/109_publish_service_binding_on_prem.png)